SolangeUG/nature-in-code/nature-in-code.md

 # Nature in Code

-A little over two years ago, a friend of mine decided to change careers and learn programming.
-After just a few months into it, he  confessed to struggling with it, because he had trouble finding any pleasure learning to code.
-He thought of programming as being way too abstract.
-As that was not the first time I'd heard someone mention that programming was too abstract - just like mathematics, I set out to find a hands-on, and more enjoyable way for him to not only learn programming, but fall madly in love with it.
-In doing so, I came across a fantastic course for beginners on edX called [Nature in Code: Biology in Javascript][1].
+A little over two years ago, while exploring the edX platform for online courses, I came across a fantastic one about programming for beginners called [Nature in Code: Biology in JavaScript][1].
 This course shows how basic programming constructs can be used as a powerful tool to describe, understand and reason about our natural world.

-In this post, we'll talk about how the aforementioned course teaches scientific ideas such as evolution and epidemics using simple models.
-More specifically, we define a `null` model as our starting point, then we look into how mutation and migration (two of the main forces that lead to evolution) are implemented.
-Finally, building from the previous ideas, we will briefly touch on how the spread of infectious diseases can be represented in code.
+In this post, we'll at how the aforementioned course teaches and translates scientific ideas such as evolution and epidemics, using simple models, into code.
+As a starting point, we define a `null` model, then we look into how mutation and migration (two of the main forces that lead to evolution) are implemented.
+And then, building from the previous ideas, we will briefly touch on how the spread of infectious diseases can be represented in code.

 ## The Hardy-Weinberg Model